ranfysvalle02/modal-JWTauth-demo/README.md

   - `/register`: Allows new users to register.
   - `/authenticate`: Authenticates users and provides JWT tokens.
   - `/refresh`: Generates new tokens using a valid refresh token.
-  - `/protected`: A secured endpoint that requires a valid access token.

 ### 4. Deploying with Modal